Published by Blue Grid Media • Updated for 2026 • 14 min read

 The Number That Actually Matters: Cost Per Booked Job

+This is where a lot of contractors get tripped up.
 Cost per lead is what Google charges you.
 Cost per booked job is what actually determines whether LSA is profitable for your business.
-They're different numbers and most people only track one of them.
+They're different numbers, and most people only track one of them.
+If that's you, no judgment.
+But this is the number that actually tells you if LSA is making you money.

 The formula is straightforward: